openstack-archive/murano/doc/source/appdev-guide/app_migrating/app_migrate_to_newton.rst

 react to this event, including the ability to prevent other objects from being destroyed.

-Please refer to the documentation on how to use the garbage collector:
+Please refer to the documentation on how to use the :ref:`Garbage Collector <garbage_collection>`.
-:ref:`garbage_collection`.